Personal webpages are self-indulgent by definition. And so, some poems:

 and he turned to say, “Look!
 See what I’ve found!”

-But no one was there --at least that he knew.
+But no one was there --at least no one he knew.

 So the little lost boy in the black leather jacket